-We use your

-interactions with AI

-models and

-technologies like

-Gemini Apps to

-develop, train, fine tune and improve

-these models to better

-handle your requests,

-and update their

-classifiers and filters

-including for safety,

-language

-understanding and

-factuality.

-phone number, date of birth or payment information).

-- Information that we collect as you use our services: - Information about your apps, browsers and devices, such as unique identifiers tied to the browser, application or device that you're using and information about the interaction of your apps, browsers and devices with our services (like IP address. crash reports and system activity). - about your activity in our services, such as your search terms, Chrome browsing foundational technologies, like Google Translate, Gemini Apps and Cloud Al capabilities.

-- Provide, maintain and improve services to meet the needs of our users.
-For example, using information about your activity in our services, like your interactions with Gemini Apps, to train and improve machine learning models, and update their language understanding capabilities, safety classifiers and filters. - with your consent, such as saving audio recordings of voice interactions with Google Search, Assistant, Maps and Gboard to develop and improve Google audio technologies.
+Why and how we process data What data is processed Legal grounds technologies that power various Google products such as Google Translate, Gemini Apps, and Cloud AI capabilities. • We use your interactions with AI models and technologies like Gemini Apps to develop, train, fine- tune, and improve these models to better handle your requests, and update their classifiers and filters including for safety, language understanding, and factuality. and password, phone number, date of birth, or payment information).
+Information that we collect as you use our services: Information about your apps, browsers & devices, such as unique identifiers tied to the browser, application, or device you're using; and information about the interaction of your apps, browsers, and devices with our services, (like IP address, crash reports, and system activity).
+Information about your activity in our services, and features using these foundational technologies, like Google Translate, Gemini Apps, and Cloud Al capabilities.
+Provide, maintain, and improve services to meet the needs of our users.
+For example, using information about your activity in our services, like your interactions with Gemini Apps, to train and improve machine learning models, and update their language understanding capabilities, safety classifiers and filters.
+With your consent, such as saving audio recordings of voice interactions with Google Search, Assistant, Maps, and Gboard to develon and improve such as your search develop and improve technologies.

+Google audio

+Why and how we process data What data is processed Legal grounds terms, Chrome browsing history you've synced with your Google Account, your views and interactions with content and ads, and your activity on third- party sites and apps that use our services.
+You can review and control activity data stored in your Google Account in My Activity. • Location information, such as may be determined by GPS, IP address, and other data from sensors on or around your device, depending in part on your device and account settings.

-Why and how we process data What data is processed Legal grounds information that's publicly available online (like if your name appears in a local newspaper article) or from other public sources.
+Why and how we process data What data is processed Legal grounds Information from publicly accessible sources, such as information that's publicly available online (like if your name appears in a local newspaper article) or from other public sources.
 Information from our trusted partners, such as from directory services who provide us with business information to be displayed on Google's services, or security partners who provide us with information to protect against abuse.
-To provide personalised services, including content and ads To customise our services for you, including providing The information processed will depend on how you use Google services and your settings, but could include the following: The legal grounds for processing this information will depend on how you use Google services and your settings, but could include the following: recommendations, personalised content and customised search results.
-Examples of processing activities: Google's Security Check-up feature Things that you create or provide to us: Content that you create, upload or receive (like photos, To perform a contract with you, such as when Google Assistant uses your contacts to send a message at your request, like 'Send a text to John provides essurity tips videos, Smith'.
+To provide personalized services, including content and ads To customize our services for you, including providing recommendations, personalized content, and customized search results.
+The information processed will depend on how you use Google services and your settings but could include the following: Things you create or provide to us: Content you The legal grounds for processing this information will depend on how you use Google services and your settings but could include the following: To perform a contract with you, such as when Google Assistant create, uses your contacts